Isabeau Levito: 2024–25 season: Struggles with injury

 She returned to competition in February at the Road to 26 Trophy in Milan, Italy, which served as a test event for the 2026 Winter Olympics.
 In the short program, she finished in second place and landed a triple-double jump combination.
 Afterward, Levito said that while her right foot had fully healed, it still felt weaker as she had not been able to train with it while healing.
 She also said that while she had hoped she could attempt a more difficult triple-triple combination in her program, she was not quite ready to do so yet as she had only resumed training jumps three weeks previously.
 In the free program, she received edge calls and underrotation calls on several of her jumps but remained in second place overall.
 Following the event, Levito's spot on the 2025 World team was made official.

 On March 2, 2025, Levito took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Eagle Flight 5342.
 Later in the month, she competed at the 2025 World Championships held in Boston, Massachusetts, United States.
 Levito skated a clean short program, placing third in that segment.
 During the free skate, although she fell on the second part of her opening triple flip-triple toe combination attempt, she managed to skate the remainder of the program cleanly aside from landing a planned triple lutz on the quarter.
 Although Levito scored a season's best free skate and combined total score, she only placed fifth in the free skate segment and ended up dropping to fourth place overall.

 In an interview following the event, she said, "After that initial mistake, I wanted to leave the ice, but I kept fighting.
 I'm so glad I kept pushing through each element.
 What I always remember is that in 2014, when Yuzuru Hanyu first won the Olympics, he fell a couple of times during his skate, but he didn't ever give up and in the end, still won.
 So I'm always thinking, what if he would have given up?
 That's what I always think, and I'm so glad I kept fighting until the very end."

-2025–26 season: Grand Prix medal
+2025–26 season: Milano Cortina Olympics and Grand Prix medal

 Levito began the season by competing on the 2025–26 ISU Challenger Series, winning the gold medal at the 2025 CS Cranberry Cup International and placing fourth at the 2025 CS Nebelhorn Trophy.